5 Most Absurd Foreclosure Stories

 Absurd foreclosure stories

 Foreclosure is typically the result of homeowners unable to pay their mortgages due to financial problems.
 But, in these five cases, homeowners are faced with foreclosure for bizarre and unjust reasons.
-Check out these things a new homeowner often doesn’t know.

 No. 1: An unpainted mailbox